kolkhis/lab-utils/bastion/airgap.md

 Now, the binary won't be able to work by itself.
 Binaries typically have linked libraries that they use as dependencies.

-We can get a list of those linked libraries by using the `ldd` program.
+We can get a list of a binary's linked libraries by using the `ldd` program.

 ```bash
 ldd /bin/bash